Dave Ramsey Budget Percentages

-Committing to staying within your budget will let you have a closer look at your spending habits.
+Committing to staying within your budget will let you look closely at your spending habits.
 If you find yourself spending carelessly, you will rethink your spending habits.

 Do you need 20 designer handbags?
 How many channels do you watch on your costly extended cable plan?

-Asking yourself such questions can change your mindset towards money and allow you to re-focus your financial goals.
+Asking yourself such questions can change your mindset toward money and allow you to re-focus your financial goals.

 A budget will help you develop new spending habits that you can maintain over time.
-After practicing the positive habits a while, you will start seeing real progress.
+After practicing positive habits for a while, you will start seeing real progress.